mdsol/mauth-client-dotnet/README.md

         // The following can be either a path to the key file or the contents of the file itself PrivateKey = "ClientPrivateKey.pem",

-        // comma-separated values of signing protocols, if not provided defaults to v2 SignVersions = "v1,v2"
+        // Enumerations of signing protocols, if not provided defaults to `MAuthVersion.MWSV2`for sign-in.
+        SignVersions = new List<MAuthVersion> { MAuthVersion.MWS, MAuthVersion.MWSV2 }
     });

     using (var client = new HttpClient(signingHandler))